onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/17_Create the greeter packaging script.md

 ### Create the greeter packaging script

-Edit the following file `packages/greeter/packaging` and add the following content to it
+Edit the file `packages/greeter/packaging` and add the following content to it:

 ```bash
 set -e